P-K-03/Building-a-Celestial-Bodies-Database-freecodecamp-project-/README.md

 # Building-a-Celestial-Bodies-Database-freecodecamp-project-
 This is one of the projects required for certification for the Relational Database course.
-The project entails the creation of a *celestial bodies database (universe)* using Postgres SQL and Bash shell.
+The project entails the creation of a *celestial bodies database* using Postgres SQL and Bash shell.
 The listed tasks have to be done to complete the project :

  *  You should create a database named universe